Kokomo metropolitan area, Indiana

-The Kokomo Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of Howard county in Indiana, anchored by the city of Kokomo.
-As of the 2000 census, the MSA had a population of 101,541 (though a July 1, 2009 estimate placed the population at 98,787).
-The official 2013 population estimate for the metro area is 82,760 people are in the Kokomo metropolitan area.
-The MSA formerly included Tipton County, Indiana.
+The Kokomo Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of Howard County in Indiana.
+Howard County had a population estimate of 83,831 in 2023.
 Kokomo is also the principal city of the area known as North Central Indiana, the area around Kokomo with economic ties.
 The six county area including Cass, Clinton, Fulton, Howard, Miami, and Tipton counties had population of 228,331 people in 2010.